 50mm f/2 H/H-C/K/AI Nikkor (1964-79)

 The classic budget normal lens, even the single-coated H version gives great performance (using a lens hood is always a good idea).
-About all it gives up to its f/1.8 successor is slight barrel distortion and a 6-blade aperture vs. the 7 blades of the 1.8.
+About all it gives up to its f/1.8 successor is slightly more barrel distortion and field curvature, and a 6-blade aperture vs. the 7 blades of the 1.8.
 The K & AI variants have a long 230-degree focus throw for any videographers out there.
 A typical Planar design (6 elements in 4 groups), the K & AI versions also focus closer than the H & H-C (0.45m (18") vs. 0.6m (24")).
 Performance is equal to the concurrent 50/1.4 lenses.
 Prices are variable, $50 - 80 USD depending on variant and condition.
 Weight increased from 200-220 grams (7-7.8 oz) over time.

 50mm f/1.8 AI/AI-s Nikkor (1980-2005)